eoinkelly/notes/floating-point-numbers.md

 we store

 1. the numbers digits (the _significand_)
-2. state where the deciaml point should be placed relative to the start of the significand (the _exponent_)
+2. where the decimal point should be placed relative to the start of the significand (the _exponent_)

 In decimal system, floating point numbers usually take the form of scientific notation